 - An evidence-based plan they can follow to manage it

-Patients who need more advanced surgical assessment and management are referred to a RAC Practice Lead, who is usually in a hospital.
-This Practice Lead can provide a more in-depth assessment, order images, if required, and provide a surgical referral, if needed.
+However, if the patient needs more advanced surgical assessment and management, the APP refers them to a RAC Practice Lead, who is within a hospital or family health team.
+Subsequently, this Practice Lead (who is also a chiropractor, physiotherapist or NP) can provide a more in-depth assessment, order images and/or provide a surgical referral, if required.

-Ontario launched RACs in late 2017 and expanded them across the province.
+Ontario launched RACs in late 2017 and subsequently it expanded them across the province.